 Alternatives 3 and 4 would have greater long-term positive biological effects than Preferred Alternative 2 because they would create a buffer between the ACL/annual OY and ABC, with Alternative 4 setting the most conservative buffer at 80% of the ABC.
 Specifying a buffer between the ACL/annual OY and ABC, as proposed under Alternatives 3 and 4, would provide greater assurance that overfishing is prevented, and the long-term average biomass is near or above SSB{MSY}.
-Alternative 5 would also update the ACL based on the results of the latest stock assessment (SEDAR 59 2020) by setting the ACL for each of the fishing years through 2024/2025 equal to the middle value of the SSC-recommended ABC, and decrease thereafter.
 Preferred Alternative 2 would set the ACL and annual OY equal to the ABC leaving no buffer between the two harvest parameters, which may increase risk that harvest could exceed the ABC.
 However, the Council's ABC Control Rule accounts for scientific uncertainty.
 The Magnuson-Stevens Fishery Conservation and Management Act's National Standard 1 (NS 1) guidelines indicate an ACL may typically be set very close to the ABC.
 Setting a buffer between the ACL and ABC would be appropriate in situations where there is uncertainty in whether management measures are constraining fishing mortality to target levels.
-Since Alternative 1 (No Action) ignores the recent update to the recent stock assessment (SEDAR 59 2020), and no longer represents BSIA, it is not a viable alternative.
-When totaling the annual ACL from 2022 through 2027, Alternative 4 has the lowest cumulative ACL which is expected to have the greatest biological benefits to the stock, followed by Alternative 5, Alternative 3, and Preferred Alternative 2.
+Since Alternative 1 (No Action) ignores the recent stock assessment (SEDAR 59 2020), and no longer represents BSIA, it is not a viable alternative.
+When totaling the annual ACL from 2022 through 2027, Alternative 4 has the lowest cumulative ACL which is expected to have the greatest biological benefits to the stock, followed by Alternative 3, and Preferred Alternative 2.

-When compared to Alternative 1 (No Action), increasing the total ACLs under each of Alternatives 2 through 5 would allow for more fish to be harvested and less likely that there would be in-season closures.
+When compared to Alternative 1 (No Action), increasing the total ACLs under each of Preferred Alternative 2 and Alternatives 3 through 4 would allow for more fish to be harvested and reduce the likelihood of in-season closures.
 Therefore, it is expected that there would be a decrease in bycatch because more fish can be kept rather than discarded, which is indirectly beneficial to the greater amberjack stock.
-However, since it is estimated that South Atlantic greater amberjack have a lower release mortality rate of 20% (sensitivity range: 10-30%) (SEDAR 15 2008 and SEDAR 59 2020), any discards are expected to be minimal.
-Additionally, the Commercial Landings Monitoring System and actions in the Joint Generic Dealer and Generic For-Hire Reporting amendment (SAFMC 2013) are expected to provide more timely and accurate data reporting and would thus reduce the incidence of quota overages.
+However, since it is estimated that South Atlantic greater amberjack have a low release mortality rate of 20% (sensitivity range: 10-30%) (SEDAR 15 2008 and SEDAR 59 2020), any dead discards are expected to be minimal.
 See Appendix G (BPA) for information on bycatch and discards.